 - 1. On 28 June 2018, I confirmed that the Tribunal would commission three separate research reports for stage two of the inquiry, including one on Māori with disabilities.1 - 2.
-On 27 November 2018, I commissioned Dr Paula King to prepare part one of the report on Māori with disabilities.2 - 3.
-This memorandum-directions commissions part two. - 4.
-Part two of the report will have regard to the commission questions below, but will draw primarily on oral interviews with claimants to fill the existing gap in primary source material relating to Whānau Hauā experiences.
-Part two will also provide a qualitative analysis and synthesis of key issues identified in claimant interviews. - 5.
-Therefore, pursuant to clause 5A of the second schedule of the Treaty of Waitangi Act 1975, the Tribunal commissions Hector Kaiwai to prepare part two of a report on Māori with disabilities, for the Health Services and Outcomes Kaupapa Inquiry. - 6.
+I have now been informed by Waitangi Tribunal Unit staff that in order to maximise efficiency and meet the June 2019 deadline for stage two research, it will be most useful to commission the report on Māori with disabilities in two parts.
+Both parts together will fulfil the scope of the report as originally planned.
+However, parts one and two will be commissioned and completed by separate authors. - 3.
+Part one of the report will address the commission questions below.
+Part two will also have regard to these questions, but will draw primarily on oral interviews with claimants to fill the existing gap in primary source material relating to Whānau Hauā experiences.
+Part two will also provide a qualitative analysis and synthesis of key issues identified in claimant interviews. - 4.
+This memorandum-directions commissions part one.
+A direction commissioning part two will be issued shortly. - 5.
+Therefore, pursuant to clause 5A of the second schedule of the Treaty of Waitangi Act 1975, the Tribunal commissions Dr Paula King to prepare part one of a report on Māori with disabilities, for the Health Services and Outcomes Kaupapa Inquiry. - 6.
 The researcher should focus on providing an outline of contemporary disability services relevant to Māori, how these are implemented, the impacts and outcomes for Māori, and Māori responses.
 Māori participation in legislation, governance and policy developments in respect to disability services should also be examined. - 7.
 The researcher will provide a brief outline of significant historical developments relevant to the development of the current health system including Māori historical experiences of government disability services and how these may have contributed to any current barriers to service. - 8.
 Utilising the four key topics identified in the pre-casebook discussion paper of disparities in outcomes for Māori with disabilities; accessibility of disability services for Māori; responsiveness of disability services to Māori; and effectiveness of disability services for Māori, where possible the overview will address: - (a) How does the contemporary health system, including legislation, policies and practices recognise and provide for the needs of Māori with disabilities?
-To what extent, if any, does implementation and outcomes diverge from policy objectives? - (b) To what extent does disability policy and practice provide culturally appropriate disability services and treatment for those Māori who require it, or provide for Māori led and developed systems and methods of disability care/kaupapa Māori? - (c) To what extent have Crown acts or omissions if any contributed to disparities in disability services and outcomes between Māori and non-Māori and how are these recognised and addressed?
+To what extent, if any, do implementation and outcomes diverge from policy objectives? - (b) To what extent does disability policy and practice provide culturally appropriate disability services and treatment for those Māori who require it, or provide for Māori led and developed systems and methods of disability care/kaupapa Māori? - (c) To what extent have Crown acts or omissions if any contributed to disparities in disability services and outcomes between Māori and non-Māori and how are these recognised and addressed? - (d) What barriers, if any, do Māori experience in accessing disability services and what are existing Crown policies and practices for recognising and addressing any such barriers?